 - Augmentation: Students share their mind maps with the community and get feedback.

-- Modification: Students work with students in another country to collaborate on a mind map.
+- Redefinition: Students work with students in another country to collaborate on a mind map in real time.

 Far too often, technology is used as a direct substitute for other low-tech tools (e.g., pencil and paper).
 While substitution has some benefits (e.g., students develop their technology skills and knowledge), we encourage you to think about how you might use MindMeister to modify or redefine learning.

 Science: In MindMeister, have your students use the brainstorming template in order to solve real life problems (open the BrainstormingTemplate in MindMeister and invite all students in your class.).